David J. Whitin teaches mathematics education in the Elementary Education Department at Wayne State University.

 "Not only do the Whitins show us why numbers need to be interrogated, they also demonstrate how to teach young children not to take numbers at face value.
 For example, from conducting their own surveys, children learn that information that is quantified is tied to the questions that are asked.
 This book offers an important new dimension to critical literacy."
 Hilary Janks, University of the Witswatersrand, South Africa

 "Through the use of classroom examples the Whitins breathe new life into numeracy work by re-framing it from a critical literacy perspective.
-Working to disrupt commonplace beliefs about the apolitical nature of mathematics, this book brings us closer to understanding that we we claim to be true or real about mathematics is in fact mediated through Discourse and there never neutral.
+Working to disrupt commonplace beliefs about the apolitical nature of mathematics, this book brings us closer to understanding that we we claim to be true or real about mathematics is in fact mediated through Discourse and therefore never neutral.
 A must read for K-8 teachers!"
 Vivian Vasquez, American University, Washington DC.

 Figure 1.2 Heuristic for A Critic's Orientation toward Statistics.
 Adapted from Thinking and reasoning with data and chance: sixty-eighth yearbook, copyright 2006 by the National Council of Teachers of Mathematics.